 Hi!
-I’m Jessica Festa — aka Jessie.
-Welcome to Jessie on a Journey.
+I’m Jessica Festa, but you can call me Jessie.
+Welcome to Jessie on a Journey, a solo female and offbeat travel blog.

 My goal: to inspire you to live your best life through travel, as well as take your trips beyond the guidebook for immersive cultural encounters, unexpected adventures and transformative travel experiences.